 This is a great group of instructors.
 We have a 62 percent return rate, an average age of 26.8, and an average three-year tenure of Adventure Treks experience each.
 More important, our instructors are committed to using the joy and excitement of the outdoor adventure experience to facilitate personal growth, strong friendships, and a close community living experience.

-Our instructors have graduated from a variety of great colleges, including Cornell University, University of Pennsylvania, Middlebury College, Johns Hopkins University, Elon University, Wesleyan College, Colgate College, Bates College, University of New Hampshire, University of North Carolina at Chapel Hill, University of Vermont, University of Colorado at Boulder, Depauw University, Appalachian State University, Colorado College, Bucknell College, Davidson College, Virginia Tech, Ohio State University, Indiana University, Hobart College and several more.
+Our instructors have graduated from a variety of fantastic colleges, including Cornell University, University of Pennsylvania, Middlebury College, Johns Hopkins University, Elon University, Wesleyan College, Colgate College, Bates College, University of New Hampshire, University of North Carolina at Chapel Hill, University of Vermont, University of Colorado at Boulder, Depauw University, Appalachian State University, Colorado College, Bucknell College, Davidson College, Virginia Tech, Ohio State University, Indiana University, Hobart College and several more.

 The first week of instructor orientation will be spent together, camping as a large group in southern Washington.
 Here we review Adventure Treks’ safety policies and procedures and build a close community that emphasizes kindness and inclusion.
 This “big group” orientation will be followed next week with trip-specific training, where each five- or six-person instructor team travels together to their region, scouts trailheads, meets with outfitters, and learns the details of their specific trips.
 Meanwhile, they bond as an instructor team, plan meals, and eagerly await the arrival of their students.